aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/missing-features-in-npoi/working-with-charts-in-aspose-cells/convert-chart-to-images/_index.md

 ---

 ## **Aspose.Cells - Convert Chart to Images**
 Charts are visually appealing and make it easy for users to see comparisons, patterns, and trends in data.
-The Chart class toImage method converts the chart to an image file, that can be saved to disk or stream.
+The Chart class's **ToImage** method converts the chart to an image file that can be saved to disk or a stream.

 **C#**